- “Bringing The Past, Into the Future”

 Phone: +1 (23) 456 789

-This Middle Jurassic oolitic limestone is a carbonate rock made up mostly of ooliths (or ooids) which are sand-sized carbonate particles (0.25 -2.0mm) built up of concentric shells of precipitated calcium carbonate CaCO3.
-These layers were formed around sand grains or shell fragments that were rolled around in lagoons or on a shallow sub tropical sea floor, gathering layers of carbonate.
-Around the Cotswold Hills, the honey coloured stone has been the favoured building material for centuries & can be seen in many of the local picturesque hamlets.
-The rock tends to be a little more friable than the example from Yorkshire.
-Each specimen is supplied in a labelled card tray.
+Specimens of Oolitic Limestone, collected from Gloucestershire in the UK.
+Oolitic Limestone is a carbonate rock, that consists mostly of ooliths (or ooids).
+These are sand-sized carbonate particles (0.25 -2.0mm) built up of concentric shells of precipitated calcium carbonate (CaCO3).
+These layers form around sand grains or shell fragments that roll around on a shallow sub tropical sea floor, gathering layers of carbonate.
+Around the Cotswold Hills, the honey coloured stone has been the favoured building material for centuries.
+Many local picturesque hamlets showcase this.
+These specimens tend to be a little more friable than the examples from Yorkshire.
+These specimens are Mid Jurassic in age.
+They are available in multiple sizes and supplied in a white card tray with information label.

 Weight | 120 g |